abstracta/jmeter-java-dsl/docs/guide/response-processing/lambdas.md

    ```

    ::: tip
-   Currently only `BlazeMeterEngine` provides a way to upload assets.
+   Currently only `BlazeMeterEngine` and `AzureEngine` provide a way to upload assets.
 If you need support for other engines, please request it [in an issue](https://github.com/abstracta/issues).
    :::

 3. Execute your tests with maven (either with `mvn clean verify` or as part of `mvn clean install`) or IDE (by first packaging your project, and then executing `PerformanceIT` test).